jonassibbesen/vgrna-project-paper/installation_and_demo/README.md

     sudo apt-get install build-essential git cmake pkg-config libncurses-dev libbz2-dev  \
                          protobuf-compiler libprotoc-dev libprotobuf-dev libjansson-dev \
-                         automake libtool jq bsdmainutils bc rs parallel npm curl unzip \
+                         automake gettext autopoint libtool jq bsdmainutils bc rs parallel \
-                         redland-utils librdf-dev bison flex gawk lzma-dev liblzma-dev \
+                         npm curl unzip redland-utils librdf-dev bison flex gawk lzma-dev \
-                         liblz4-dev libffi-dev libcairo-dev libboost-all-dev
+                         liblzma-dev liblz4-dev libffi-dev libcairo-dev libboost-all-dev \
+                         libzstd-devel

 Note that **Ubuntu 16.04** does not ship a sufficiently new Protobuf; vg requires **Protobuf 3** which will have to be manually installed.

 At present, you will need GCC version 4.9 or greater, with support for C++14, to compile vg.
 (Check your version with `gcc --version`.)
+GCC up to 11.2.0 is supported.

 Other libraries may be required.
 Please report any build difficulties.